Wrongful conviction of David Camm: First trial

 The case went to trial in the spring of 2002, with the blood spatter as the main forensic evidence and the affairs listed as the motive.
 The prosecution argued that the bloodstains on Camm's shirt were the result of a high-velocity impact spatter, proving he was the shooter.
 Defense experts assert that the pattern was caused by transfer when his shirt had contact with Jill's hair as he was removing his son from the vehicle.
-Bart Epstein, a bloodstain analyst for the defense, stated that there's some overlap between the appearance of different types of stains of blood spatter, and analysts need to consider other aspects of the stain to determine the cause.
-In this case, the number of bloodstains is as relevant as their size and shape.
-"Gunshot will produce hundreds of stains coming back.
-I've never seen, I believe the other experts for both the prosecution and the defense have indicated that they've never seen just seven small or eight small stains from a gunshot.
-I've never seen that," said Epstein.

-During the trials, Epstein and another blood analyst demonstrated how the blood stains could have gotten on the shirt by running T-shirts over wigs containing blood.
+During the trials, Bart Epstein, a bloodstain analyst for the defense, along with another analyst, demonstrated how the blood stains could have gotten on the shirt by running T-shirts over wigs containing blood.
 Similar patterns to the one on Camm's shirt were produced.
 Nevertheless, he was convicted.

-In August 2004, the Indiana Court of Appeals overturned the conviction.
-The court cited the trial judge's decision to allow testimony from a dozen women who claimed they had affairs with Camm or had been propositioned by him, which unfairly biased the jury because the prosecutor didn't adequately connect those relationships with the murders.
+In August 2004, the Indiana Court of Appeals overturned the conviction, citing the trial judge's decision to allow testimony from a dozen women who claimed they had had affairs with Camm or had been propositioned by him, which unfairly biased the jury because the prosecutor did not adequately connect those relationships with the murders.
 In November 2004, prosecutor Keith Henderson refiled charges against Camm.